Xinhua Silk Road: The 2nd China-Korea Trade and Investment Expo kicks off in E. China's Yancheng | 04.11.20 | finanzen.ch

 Xinhua Silk Road: The 2nd China-Korea Trade and Investment Expo kicks off in E. China's Yancheng

 BEIJING, Nov.
-3, 2020 /CNW/ -- The 2nd China-Korea Trade and Investment Expo opened on October 30 in the city of Yancheng, east China'sJiangsu Province.
+4, 2020 /PRNewswire/ -- The 2nd China-Korea Trade and Investment Expo opened on October 30 in the city of Yancheng, east China'sJiangsu Province.

 The five-day event aimed to strengthen business exchanges between China and the Republic of Korea (ROK), deepen industrial cooperation, and press ahead with the development of international and domestic dual circulation.